Relativistic capture of dark matter by electrons in neutron stars

+We have assumed $\Delta t=2R_\star$.
+The number of DM particles following the paths with $\Delta t>2R_\star$ are an $\mathcal{O}(1)$ fraction of the total flux through the star.
+The resultant underestimation of the capture efficiency is of course mitigated by the overestimation from shorter paths with $\Delta t<2R_\star$ by a small $\mathcal{O}(1)$ factor.
+Some target species like protons or muons only capture the DM up to a certain radial distance inside the core for certain configurations of $M_\star$ and $R_\star$, shrinking $\Delta t$ by a small $\mathcal{O}(1)$ factor.
+In the end, the uncertainty resulting from these factors in the sensitivity to $\Lambda$ is suppressed since $\Lambda\propto f^{1/4}$.
+We find that the uncertainty in our reach in $\Lambda$ due to the variation in $\Delta t$ is at most $\mathcal{O}(10\%)$.

 We have studied relativistic capture of DM by electrons in a \NS and developed a formalism to calculate the capture probability.
 It is manifestly Lorentz invariant and incorporates relativistic scattering kinematics, Pauli blocking, and the effect of multiple DM--electron scatters during stellar transit.
 We further applied the formalism to explore the sensitivities to parameter space of two benchmark DM scenarios and compared them with direct detection limits.
 The Lorentz-invariant capture probability can be five orders of magnitude larger than the traditional non-relativistic approach.
 This makes \NS heating one of the most promising testing grounds for probing leptophilic DM models.
-The DM--electron system also exhibits characteristic features in scattering kinematics that are reflected in our sensitivity curves from our numerical studies.
-We have provided analytical explanations to the features to further validate our formalism and results.
-In the future, it would be interesting to apply our formalism to other DM models, especially those with momentum-suppressed interactions~\cite{Raj:2017wrv} and inelastic DM self-interactions~\cite{Tulin:2017ara,Alvarez:2019nwt}, where relativistic scattering kinematics developed in this work is very relevant.
-Moreover, we may consider exotic matter phases in neutron stars~\cite{Reddy:2002ri,Bertoni:2013bsa} and DM capture in a specific stellar region like the crust~\cite{Acevedo:2019agu}.
-Finally, to implement the proposed searches, the next step will be to investigate the discovery potential of old neutron stars using upcoming radio telescopes and infrared surveys, see., e.g,~\cite{FAST,CHIME,SKA,spergel2013wfirst24short}.
+In the future, we could apply our formalism to other DM models~\cite{Raj:2017wrv,Tulin:2017ara,Alvarez:2019nwt,McKeen:2020vpf} and different capture scenarios~\cite{Reddy:2002ri,Bertoni:2013bsa,Acevedo:2019agu}.
+It is also interesting to investigate the discovery potential of old neutron stars using upcoming radio telescopes and infrared surveys, see., e.g,~\cite{FAST,CHIME,SKA,spergel2013wfirst24short}.